-On February 6, 2004, a lawsuit styled San Juan Citizens Alliance et al., v.
+On February 6, 2004, a lawsuit styled San Juan Citizens Alliance et al. v.
 Norton et al., was filed against the United States Department of Interior and the Bureau of Land Management ("BLM") in the U.S. District Court, District of Columbia, challenging a recent decision by the BLM.
 In that decision, the BLM adopted a Resource Management Plan that authorized the development of additional gas wells on public lands in northwestern New Mexico.
 A substantial portion of the development activity in the area that is the subject of the suit involves the infill drilling in the Basin-Fruitland Coal Gas Pool, which covers most of the San Juan Basin.
+The Val Verde system, in our Midstream segment, gathers CBM from the Fruitland Coal Formation in the San Juan Basin in New Mexico and Colorado.
 We believe the BLM followed the requirements of the law and reached a balanced decision in adopting the Resource Management Plan.
 However, an adverse decision could impact infill drilling activities in the San Juan Basin.

 On March 26, 2004, an initial decision in ARCO Products Co., et al. v.
-SFPP, Docket OR96-2-000, et al. ("SFPP") was issued by the FERC, which made several significant determinations with respect to finding "changed circumstances" under the Energy Policy Act of 1992 ("EP Act").
+SFPP, Docket OR96-2-000, et al. was issued by the FERC, which made several significant determinations with respect to finding "changed circumstances" under the Energy Policy Act of 1992 ("EP Act").
 The decision lists factors that will be considered by the FERC, which include showing a substantial change in economic circumstances, the time factor that will be reviewed, what will be considered the basis of the rate and a pipeline's documentary requirements.
 The decision largely clarifies, but does not fully quantify, the standard required for a complainant to demonstrate that an oil pipeline's rates are no longer subject to the rate protection of the EP Act by demonstrating that a substantial change in circumstances has occurred since 1992 with respect to the basis of the rates being challenged.
-In the SFPP decision, the FERC found that a limited number of rate elements will significantly affect the economic basis for a pipeline company's rates.
+In the decision, the FERC found that a limited number of rate elements will significantly affect the economic basis for a pipeline company's rates.
 The elements identified in the decision are volume changes, allowed total return and total cost of service (including major cost elements of rate base such as tax rates and tax allowances, among others).
 The FERC did reject, however, the use of changes in tax rate and income tax allowances as standalone factors.
 The FERC further found that if a complainant can show that a pipeline's volumes and overall cost of service collectively reflect a significant increase in net earnings between the establishment of the challenged rate pre-1992 and the time of the complaint, based primarily on the combined impact of changes in volumes and changes in overall cost of service, the complainant has met its burden relative to establishing "changed circumstances."
-It appears very likely that the decision will be appealed.
-We have not yet determined the impact, if any, that the decision could have on our rates if they were reviewed under the criteria of the SFPP decision.
+It appears likely that the decision will be appealed.
+We have not yet determined the impact, if any, that the decision could have on our rates if they were reviewed under the criteria of this decision.